StYaroslav/Desktop-Telegram-UI/README.md

-# Web-Telegram-UI
+# Desktop-Telegram-UI
-A UI of telegram for web using obly css/html
+A UI of telegram's desktop version using only css/html